markhatch/jira-cli/README.md

      more [here](https://github.com/ankitpokhrel/jira-cli/discussions/356).
 2. Run `jira init`, select installation type as `Local`, and provide the required details to generate a config file required for the tool.
+   - If you are using `mtls` (x509 Client Certificates), select installation type as `Local` and authtype as `mtls` and supply the necessary file locations for CA certificate, client certificate and client key.

    **Note:** If your on-premise Jira installation is using a language other than `English`, then the issue/epic creation may not work because the older version of Jira API doesn't return the untranslated name for `issuetypes`.
 In that case,